GigOptix has moved well into the crypto-mining space with its rollout of of Custom Structured ASIC applications for cryptocurrency mining.

 Is a Deeper Stock Market Correction Imminent?Go to article >>

 The launch adds another dimension to the battle of power vs finesse when it comes to miners deciding on which equipment to purchase.
 In addition, the product sets the bar higher when it comes to speed to market, an element of increasing importance in the rapidly evolving world of mining.

-Cointerra’s recent launch of its TerraMiner IV was a big success, but came with its fair share of trials and extra man hours.
+Cointerra’s was a big success, but came with its fair share of trials and extra man hours.
 According to Ravi Iyengar, CEO of Cointerra, pressure was immense to get the product to market within an unprecedented short timeline.
 They were largely successful in doing so, but customers placing orders for the earlier phases had to wait several weeks after the anticipated launch date to receive their units, and were awarded with a 2nd unit free of charge as compensation.

 The novel approach by GigOptix is somewhat reminiscent of Intel’s desperate battle of survival near the turn of the century.
 In what seemed to be dead-end arms race to achieve the highest clock speed, Intel broke the trend with its introduction of parallel processing.
 It was initially unpopular with Wall Street investors, but ultimately saved the company’s fortunes and paved the way for many years of dominance in the space.